IvanTheSeafood/Pygame_Touhou_DRL/README.md

 - state of agent stores:
  * coordinates of agent (numpyarr, [float x, float y]) *(not to be confused with position, which is a Vector2 datatype)*
  * coordinates of maximum enemies on map (numpyarr, [[float x, float y]]*maxEnemies) *(list size kept constant for easier NN input,empty slots are registerd as [-1,-1])*
- * coordinates of 50 nearest bullets in player proxy range (numpyarr, [[float x, float y]]*maxEnemies) *(It was originally planned to use proxy circle to reduce the number of bulletrs to be processed by the agent, it is then found out that NNs with constant input sizes seem easier to be implemented, but i can't be asked to remove the ring after all that work, so it stays)*
+ * coordinates of 50 nearest bullets in player proxy range (numpyarr, [[float x, float y]]*maxEnemies) *(It was originally planned to use proxy circle to reduce the number of bulletrs to be processed by the agent, it is then found out that NNs with constant input sizes seem easier to be implemented, but i can`t be asked to remove the ring after all that work, so it stays)*

 ##### def update[state]():
 - Updates the coordinate list based on info from GameScene.py